Elytro-eth/Elytro/apps/recovery/README.md

 This is the Recovery App for Elytro users to help them recover their accounts.
-Recovery contacts of an Elytro account can connect to this dapp and help the user recover their account.
+Recovery contacts of an Elytro wallet can connect to this dapp and help the user recover their wallet.

 ## Getting Started